hemidactylus/mlops-speedrun-spamclassifier/README.md

 - locate `training/model1_2019/train_model_1_2019.ipynb`
 - run it all the way to storing the trained model.

-> **Note**: the details of the (rather sketchy) training process are not the focus of this story and will not be examined particularly.
+> **Note**: the details of the (rather sketchy) training process are not the
+> focus of this story and will not be examined in particular depth.

 The notebook accesses the Feast store and uses it to retrieve, from offline storage, the training data.
-To do so, the join on `sms_id` is done behind the scenes to give a dataset with features _and_ labels.
+To do so, the join on `sms_id` is done behind the scenes, by Feast, to give a dataset with features _and_ labels.
 Note we specify a date, to ensure we retrieve historically-consistent data ("as if time was frozen on that day").